phate999/Isolated-Networks-Toolkit/readme.txt

-The Cradlepoint Isolated Networks Toolkit is designed to provide a web interface for pushing license files and NCOS (firmware) files to Cradlepoint routers.
+The Cradlepoint Isolated Networks Toolkit is designed to provide a web interface for pushing license files, NCOS (firmware) files, and configuration files to Cradlepoint routers.

 It runs a web interface on http://localhost:9000